SparklesRolf/Furlatro/README.md

 Furlatro was made as a fun little side project for some friends, but has now grew into a fully fledged mod!

+## DISCLAIMER: Since this is my first LUA project, please expect some bugs and code inconsistencies.

 ## Installation

 1. Install the [minimum](https://github.com/Steamodded/smods/releases/tag/1.0.0-beta-0530b) or [latest](https://github.com/Steamodded/smods/releases/latest) version of Steammodded